Traditional Plant-Based Cooking

 Instructions

-• Heat the coconut oil over a medium heat, and cook the onions, garlic and ginger paste for 5 minutes.
+• Heat the coconut oil over a medium heat, and cook the onions, garlic and ginger pastes for 5 minutes.
 Stir a few times.

-150 gram onion, 1 tablespoon coconut oil, 1 tablespoon garlic paste, 1 tablespoon ginger paste
+150 grams onion, 1 tablespoon coconut oil, 1 tablespoon garlic paste, 1 tablespoon ginger paste

 • Add the curry powder and turmeric powder, stir and cook for 1 minute.

-4 teaspoon curry powder, 1 teaspoon turmeric powder
+4 teaspoons curry powder, 1 teaspoon turmeric powder

-• Scrape the onion mixture into the slow cooker, and add the rest of the ingredients.
+• Scrape the pre-cooked onion mixture into the slow cooker, and add the rest of the ingredients.

 • Give everything a good stir and pour in the hot vegetable stock.